Compare FREE Quotes on Roof Insulation!

 For pitched roofs, the choice of insulation depends on factors such as thermal performance, ease of installation, and the specific use of the space under the roof, such as whether it will be a living area.
 The shape and structure of pitched roofs significantly influence the choice of insulation material.
 Pitched roofs, characterised by their sloping sides, present unique challenges and opportunities for insulation:

 • Complex structure: The angles and slopes of pitched roofs mean that not all insulation materials are suitable or easy to install.
-Materials need to conform to the roof's shape, limiting choices to flexible or easily customisable options like batts, blankets, or spray foam that can effectively fill irregular spaces.
+Materials need to conform to the roof's shape, limiting choices to flexible or easily customisable options like batts, blankets, or spray foam that can effectively fill irregular spaces, including eaves insulation.

 • Ventilation needs: Proper ventilation is crucial in pitched roofs to prevent moisture accumulation that can lead to mould and rot.
 Insulation materials and installation techniques must ensure air can flow adequately between the insulation and the roof surface.